TheEmeraldBee/Kerbin/README.md

 - [x] Basic Editor Functionality (insertions, deletions, etc.)
 - [x] Selection Support
 - [x] Multicursor Support
-- [ ] Transition to Ratatui for terminal rendering (This should make plugins easier) This one is tough, because Ascii Forge is my project, so it's hard to leave behind, but neccissary for future functionality, and better plugin support
-- [/] TreeSitter Rendering (Currently In the Core, not a plugin, requires Hooks to be done)
+- [x] TreeSitter Rendering (Currently In the Core, not a plugin (which i want it to be), requires Hooks to be done)
-- [ ] Plugin Hooks (Replacing rendering systems, Adjusting how things render/work, adding new render calls to the statusline, etc)
+- [x] Plugin Hooks (Replacing rendering systems, Adjusting how things render/work, adding new render calls to the statusline, etc)
 - [ ] Lsp Support